Ed Baker (quarterback)

-Edward Everett Baker (born May 29, 1948) is a former American football quarterback in the National Football League.
-He attended West Essex High School.
+Edward Everett Baker (born May 29, 1948) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He attended West Essex High School and played college football for the Lafayette Leopards.

 Baker played in one career game for the Houston Oilers in 1972 against the Cincinnati Bengals, which was a disappointment when he threw four interceptions and got sacked twice.
 He was also a member of the New York Giants and New York Jets, and spent the 1973 offseason with the Oakland Raiders.